Apache Kafka, Real-time Processing, Financial Services, Fraud Detection, Event-Driven Architecture

 1. Transaction event arrives in Kafka topic

-2. Kafka Streams application enriches the event with customer profile data
+2. Kafka Streams application enriches the event with customer profile data (enrichment means adding contextual information like the customer's location history, typical spending patterns, and account age from a separate data store)

 3. Multiple fraud detection models run in parallel (location analysis, spending pattern analysis, merchant risk scoring)